imagej/imagej.github.io/_pages/plugins/invasion-assay.md

 Preparation
 -----------

 The shell scripts were tested on a linux server (not a cluster) with a fiji installation containing the spim registration plugin.
 It is assumed that analysis of open spim data by hand works fine.
 The linux shell scripts must be stored on your linux server in a folder containing a subfolder called macros.
-In this macro folder the subfolders „converter“, „fuse“ and „register“ have to be present.
+In this macro folder the subfolders "converter", "fuse" and "register" have to be present.
 Later you can find the respective generated fiji macros in these sub folders.
 Take care to delete macros that are no longer useful in order not to mix them up with newly generated macros.
 Generation and naming of the macros is done automatically.
 Therefore names may be identical and macros overwrite one another.

     # Basic commands: